wcj365/python-stats-dataviz/assignments/assignment_04.md

 8. Coalesce the cleansed data and save them to a text file named "census_cost.csv".
 The new file should look similar to the original source file except that it is in comma-delimited format and the numbers have been cleansed.
 The top two lines from the original file should be retained in the new file.
 9. Write code to open the newly-created file "census_cost.csv", read all lines and display them.
 How does it look?
+10. Upload th eoutput file to your GitHub repository.

 ### Give yourself a pat on the back.
 Good job!
 ### Now you know what data scientists do most of time: Data Cleansing.